kmjamsheed0/force_sell_products/readme.txt

 - `jkmfs_products_display_hook_priority`: Customize the priority of the display hook.
 - `jkmfs_products_display_type`: Control the display type (e.g., list, grid) for force sell products.
 - `jkmfs_show_products_images`: Enable or disable the display of product images for force sell products.
+- `jkmfs_show_products_prices`: Enable or disable the display of product prices for force sell products.
 - `jkmfs_force_sell_add_to_cart_product`: Customize parameters for adding a force sell product to the cart.
 - `jkmfs_force_sell_disallow_no_stock`: Control whether out-of-stock products are disallowed for force sell.
 - `jkmfs_force_sell_update_quantity`: Customize the quantity of force sell products in the cart.

 == Screenshots ==
 1. Add force sell products.
+2. List View.
+3. Grid View.

 == Changelog ==